 Empty-nesting.
 Down-sizing.
 Escape to the country.
-How to manage a beautiful transition by travelling light with Feng Shui.
+How to manage a life transition by travelling light with Feng Shui.

 Boat.jpg